mcgarrah/legendary_quick_quiz/README.md

 To specify that the packages in your `requirements.txt` file should be installed at a certain version or newer, you can use version specifiers like `>=` followed by the version number.
 This ensures that when someone installs the packages, they get at least the specified version or any newer version.
 You can manually edit the `requirements.txt` file after generating it with `pip freeze`.
 Unfortunately, `pip freeze` does not provide an option to add the `>=` specifier directly.

+Added Dependabot to Github Project... to solve this to some extent.
+So the `requirements.txt` file tracks on newer versions of libraries and reports them back.

 ## Hosting at Ploomber

+[Ploomber](https://ploomber.io/) was the first place I found that had free hosting of a Flask App in a Google Search.
+I last remembered [Heroku](https://www.heroku.com/pricing) as the place to go but SalesForce looks like they gutted the free tier.

+### Quick manual process

 Download the ZIP file from Github repository.
 Rename the top level directory from `legendary-quick-quiz-main` to `legendary_quick_quiz`, delete the `.flaskenv` file from root, and the `.vscode` directory.
 I'm not sure if all that is required, but those are the steps that worked after updating the modules paths in v0.1.1.

+*Note*: The directory rename might not be necessary now as I fixed the repository name to use underscores and not dashes.

+*Note*: The `.flaskenv` might not be necessary to remove either.

+*Note*: Almost positive that removing the `.vscode` directory is unnecessary.

+### Github Actions Integration

+There is a complete section in the docs on how to do the Github repository automatic deployment that I need to read and do.
+There is also a "Github Deploy" on the three dots for the application deployment with nice documentation.

 ## Features